 Neither CPAs nor CMAs are better than the other.
 Rather what matters is which one fits your needs more at the moment.
 Don’t be afraid to ask someone you might work with how they can work best for you.

 - While a CPA can help with your tax issues, if you’re looking for financial advice that encompasses investing and financial planning you’re probably better off working with a financial advisor.
-Finding the right financial advisor who fits your needs doesn’t have to be hard.
-SmartAsset’s free tool matches you with financial advisors in your area in five minutes.
-If you’re ready to be matched with local advisors who will help you achieve your financial goals, get started now.
+Finding a financial advisor doesn’t have to be hard.
+SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - You may find it helpful to start working on your taxes with our federal income tax calculator.
 In addition, use this free tax return calculator to estimate how much you’ll get back from the government after you pay taxes.